 Irelands landscapes are renowned the world over with 82% of visitors citing the scenery as their main reason for visiting Ireland, your guess is as good as mine as to what the other 18% are getting up to?
-Probably supping pints and having the craic (what we call fun in Ireland) with the locals, I hope !
+Probably supping pints and having the craic (what we call fun in Ireland) with the locals, well I certainly hope so at any rate.
 From the Cliffs of Moher to the Giant's Causeway and beyond you won't fail to be thrilled by Ireland's landscapes.
-Perhaps the most spectacular of all is the Wild Atlantic Way which stretches some 2500kms from the tip of Malin Head in the North to Kinsale in the South down along the Western seaboard of Ireland....
+Perhaps the most spectacular of all is the Wild Atlantic Way which stretches some 2500kms from the tip of Malin Head in the North of Donegal to Kinsale in the South of Ireland, down along the Western seaboard of Ireland....

 Sculpted over the millennia by both natural and human forces Ireland's landscapes are truly beautiful and a joy to behold any time of year.
-If you are fond of photography and who doesn't own a smart phone these days than you will find plenty of dramatic photo opportunities, like this pair who asked me to take their photograph at the Cliffs of Moher recently, don't worry I stood well back....
+If you are fond of photography and who doesn't own a smart phone these days than you will find plenty of dramatic photo opportunities, like this pair who asked me to take their photograph at the Cliffs of Moher once upon a time, don't worry I stood well back....

 Ireland's landscapes vary from the wild, storm lashed coastlines to the gently rolling green fields speckled with the flat silvery lakes and dark brown bogs of the Midlands.
 North of Galway we have Connemara with towering mountains and deep inky blue loughs while just South of there we have the Burren.
 Another world famous Karst limestone region which was a tropical seabed some 365 million years ago which is also home to the longest stalactite in the Northern hemisphere at Doolin Cave...

 And nearly all of Ireland's dramatic landscapes are steeped in myths, legends and fairytales, stretching back some 5000 years to the age of the Celts who built Brú na Bóinne or Newgrange as it is known in English.
-Ireland is also one of few places in the world where you can follow in the footprints of the dinosaurs who made it here some 380 millions years before you! , But don't just take my word for it, come and see Ireland's scenery for yourself, Susan
+Ireland is also one of few places in the world where you can follow in the footprints of the dinosaurs who made it here some 380 millions years before you! , But don't just take my word for it, come and join me on one of my Guided Tours of Ireland's Hidden Gems to see Ireland's magnificent scenery for yourself, Susan

 The Top 10 landscapes in Ireland are....

-1 Connemara, I think this is one of the most beautiful places in Ireland especially in wintertime when the Twelve Bens are capped in snow and the loughs are inky blue in the midsts of golden hued heather and earth brown ancient turf bogs.
+1 Connemara I think this is one of the most beautiful places in Ireland especially in wintertime when the Twelve Bens are capped in snow and the loughs are inky blue in the midsts of golden hued heather and ancient, earthy brown turf bogs.

-2 The Burren another Irish anomaly this karst limestone landscape is other worldly which befits its 365million year old timeframe as a tropical seabed once upon a very long time ago.
-Carpeted in Alpine flowers which shouldn't by rights grow there at all at sea level it is a riot of colour in Spring and early summer when they are in bloom.
+2 The Burren in County Clare is a renowned karst limestone landscape and quite other worldly as befits its 365million year old timeframe.
+A tropical seabed once upon a very long time ago it is carpeted with Alpine flowers which shouldn't really grown here at sea level.
+It is delightful to take a walk in and a riot of colour in Spring and early summer when the wild flowers are in bloom.

-3 The Fermanagh Lakelands are a real Hidden Gem not least because they are in Northern Ireland which remained relatively unknown to Southern Ireland citizens never mind tourist until recently.
-A pristine landscape with beautiful forest parks, country houses and stately castles, highly recommended.
+3 The Fermanagh Lakelands are a real Hidden Gem not least because they are in Northern Ireland which remained relatively unknown to Southern Ireland citizens never mind tourism until fairly recently.
+A pristine landscape with beautiful forest parks, country houses and stately castles, it is well worth a visit.

-4 The Magical Midlands are so often forgotten about and totally under rated in the visitors rush to get from the East Coast to the West Coast of Ireland.
-Well they don't know what they are missing there are more Hidden Gems here than anywhere else in Ireland and virtually no tourist traffic!
+4 The Magical Midlands are so often forgotten about and totally under rated by visitors who rush through the midlands to get from the East Coast to the West Coast of Ireland.
+Well they don't know what they are missing as there are more Hidden Gems here than anywhere else in Ireland and virtually no traffic or other tourists !

-5 West Cork I only recently discovered this part of Ireland for myself and head back down there every chance I get as it is well of the beaten track with an untold amount of treasures still to be investigated.
+5 West Cork I only recently discovered this part of Ireland for myself and head back down there every chance I get, as it is well off the beaten track with an untold amount of treasures still to be investigated.
 Do yourself a favour and take the time to make a detour down there, I can promise you won't be disappointed.

 6 The Beara Peninsula is possibly my favourite place in Ireland as it like Ireland was 30 or 40 years ago and totally unspoiled with a great diversity of scenery, wonderful food and hospitality yet hardly any tourists ever go there.